udisinghania/Deep-reinforcement-learning-projects/P3_Colab and Compete/Report.md

 *Tau is the percentage of weights from the local model to carry over to the target model during the soft update of target parameters; meanwhile, `1 - tau` is the percentage of target model weights to carry over.

+## Why do we choose these particular hyperparameters ?

+Initial parameters like tau, replay buffer size, discount factor, learning rates (LR) of actor and critic and L2 weight decay are taken from Udacity DDPG Pendulum code with no changes, but we make change in Batch size and make it bigger from 128 to 1024 because I thought less number of agents can try to model more from more batch size, thereby consuming less time.
+And we also perform few trial runs with change in tau, LR, batch size and noise.

 ## Results

 | Trial | # of Episodes to Solve | Description | Comments |